leejo/cgi-alternatives/README.md

 Note that I have used [Template::Toolkit](https://metacpan.org/pod/Template::Toolkit) here, another excellent template engine is [Text::Xslate](https://metacpan.org/pod/Text::Xslate).
 I would **avoid** [Mason](https://metacpan.org/pod/Mason)(2) and [HTML::Template](https://metacpan.org/pod/HTML::Template).
 Please don't write your own template engine.
+If you want to completely split out your html and still have some sort of templating system there are modules to do that, such as [HTML::Zoom](https://metacpan.org/pod/HTML::Zoom).

 # PSGI/Plack